EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ![image395.png](assets/image395.png) <!--  style="width:0.77917in;height:0.62986in" / -->

 Costumes are first class data
-in Snap*!*.
+in [Snap]{.snap}.
 Most of the processing of costume data is done by primitive blocks in the Looks category.
 (See page [79](#media-computation-with-costumes).)
 This library provides snap
 \index{snap block}, which takes a picture using your computer’s camera